milksake/Graph-heuristics/README.md

 ### A* and BestFirst algorithms

-The present repository uses OPENgl to solve the traveling agent problem using genetic algorithms.
+The present repository uses OpenGL to run the A* and BestFirst algorithms.

 To run the code you need an IDE with the necessary tools to compile OpenGL.